| Editor's Notes Visionaries: An eye toward the future

 be created through ecologically based practices which minimize

 reliance on water, fertilizer and pesticides.
+The centerpiece

 of our current YardScaping efforts is the Back Cove YardScaping